evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

    -- Likewise, change the list of Validator IP addresses on line 42 of scripts/agent.sh -- Change the IP addresses in the template hosts file at etc/hosts

-**TODO:** configure scripts so that IP address changes can all happen in 1 spot, in the Vagrantfile

 After the configuration file has the correct settings, provision your Validator nodes:
 ```sh